garden-io/garden/docs/reference/module-types/container.md

     # when the task is disabled, so you need to make sure to provide alternate values for those if you're using them,
     # using conditional expressions.
     disabled: false

-    # Maximum duration (in seconds) of the task's execution.
-    timeout: null

     # The arguments used to run the task inside the container.
     args: